DEBBIE ELLIOTT, Host:

 SCHALCH: Fu's company is called Geomagic.
 It's headquartered in a nondescript building crammed with gray cubicles in North Carolina's Research Triangle Park.
 Applications engineer Rob Black demonstrates how Geomagic's technology, called digital shape sampling and processing, works.
 He picks up a small turbine blade from an aircraft engine, sets it on a circular plate, and rotates it under an optical scanner.

-Mr. ROB BLACK (Applications Engineer, Geomagic): It works exactly like your eyes work, so it's a stereoscopic image.
+ROB BLACK: It works exactly like your eyes work, so it's a stereoscopic image.
 So the difference between the angle from each viewpoint will give you the information for how far away that point is, and if you do that over millions of points, what you end up with is an exact representation of the entire part.

 SCHALCH: Black swivels his chair around and taps a few keys on the computer.
 A picture pops onto the screen, a ghostlike image of the blade made entirely of dots, millions of points in virtual space.
 Now Black connects the dots.